Nandinitalwar/weather-app/README.md

 2. Open a terminal and navigate to the project directory.

 ## Server Setup
-1. Navigate to the `server` directory.
+1. Navigate to the cloned directory.
 2. Install the server dependencies by running the following command:
    ```
    npm install